PlazmaMC/PlazmaBukkit/README.md

 ## ⚙️ Features

  - **Powerful Plugin Ecosystem**\
-   Based on [Paper](https://github.com/PaperMC/Paper), most of the latest plugins available on the internet work seamlessly.
+   Based on [Paper](https://github.com/PaperMC/Paper) and [Purpur](https://github.com/PurpurMC/Purpur), most of the latest plugins available on the internet work seamlessly.
  - **Optimization without the need for settings**\
    Includes all patches from [Pufferfish](https://github.com/pufferfish-gg/Pufferfish), with some internal optimizations and modes for optimal performance.
  - **Customizable gameplay**\